HeathmontDataAnalytics/heathmontdataanalytics.github.io/assessments/unit3-sacs.md

    - Analysis of shape and skew for each numerical variable, with evidence of shape

 4. (Completing as you go) Write a test table with appropriate test cases for each function and validation element in your spreadsheet.

+### Task 3 - Visualisation Solution

+- **Duration:** 2 lessons
+- **Task Requirements:**

+  1. Create a data dashboard in line with this [layout diagram provided]("/assets/files/layout_diagram_visualisation.pdf") using Streamlit and the following files:
+   - (gdp_pop_primary.csv) - GDP per Capita, Population, and Primary Education Participation from the spreadsheet solution
+   - (gdp_pop_summary.csv) - GDP per Capita and Population Summary Statistics from the spreadsheet solution
+   - (primary_country_time.csv) - Primary Education Participation by Country and Year from the spreadsheet solution)

+  2.